openstack-archive/instack-undercloud/README-virt.md

    You should now have a vm called instack that you can use for the instack-undercloud installation that contains a minimal install of Fedora 20 x86_64.
 The instack vm contains a user "stack" that uses the password "stack" and is granted password-less sudo privileges.
-The root password is "redhat".
+The root password is displayed in the standard output unless you set it using UNDERCLOUD_ROOT_PASSWORD.

 1. Get IP Address